-The HP Envy 7855 lives up to its jealousy-tinged name as a stylish all-in-one inkjet printer that offers solid print performance across the board.
+The HP Envy 7855 lives up to its jealousy-tinged name as a stylish all-in-one inkjet printer.
+It's one of the best home office printers, offering solid print performance across the board.
 But in addition to printing documents, scanning and copying on the flatbed scanner, and even faxing, the Envy 7855 is also a very good photo printer, handling everything from small, wallet-sized photos to borderless 8 x 10s.

 And it's that photo print quality that stood out to us, with photo samples offering accurate, well-saturated colors and clear detail.
 The Envy wasn't the fastest around for photo printing, but quality was good, with a reasonable price per photo.
 And if you use HP's Instant Ink subscription ink service, you can get photo-printing costs down to mere pennies for 8 x 10 photos — but only if you're printing a lot of them.